SICKAG/sick_scan/README.md

 ## Supported Hardware

 This driver should work with all of the following products.
-However, this driver is brand new (Feb 2018) and tested working on the MRS6124.
-The migration with the already publish sick_scan-driver (see github.com/SICKAG/sick_scan ) is in preparation and will be finished until end of March 2018.
+However, this driver is brand new (Feb 2018) The migration with the master-branch of the already published sick_scan-driver (see github.com/SICKAG/sick_scan ) is in preparation and will be finished until end of March 2018.
+Since 22nd of February 2018 the new driver is a devel-branch of the already published driver.

 ROS Device Driver for Sick Laserscanner - supported scanner types: